 Phone: +33 1 60 72 48 50

-Leadership Development, Identity Dynamics, Personal and Professional Development and Change
+Leadership Development, Identity Dynamics, Systems Psychodynamics, Personal and Professional Learning & Development

 Leadership, Team Dynamics, Personal and Professional Development and Change, Coaching and Group Facilitation Skills

-Gianpiero Petriglieri @gpetriglieri is Associate Professor of Organisational Behaviour at INSEAD.
-He directs the Management Acceleration Programme, the school’s flagship executive programme for emerging leaders, and the INSEAD initiative for Learning Innovation and Teaching Excellence.
+Gianpiero Petriglieri (@gpetriglieri) is an Associate Professor of Organisational Behaviour at INSEAD.
+He directs the Management Acceleration Programme, the school’s flagship Executive Education programme for emerging leaders.
+He is an Academic Director of the INSEAD Initiative for Learning Innovation and Teaching Excellence.

-In this context, he contends, a narrow focus on the acquisition of new knowledge and skills is inadequate—if not detrimental—to develop competent and trustworthy leaders.
-His research casts a light on the psychological, social and cultural functions of management learning and leadership development, and his innovative teaching methods provide an example of how to perform those functions purposefully for the benefit of individuals, organizations and society at large.
+In this context, he contends, a narrow focus on the acquisition of new knowledge and skills is inadequate to develop competent and trustworthy leaders.
+His research casts a light on the psychological, social, and cultural functions of leadership development.
+His innovative teaching methods provide an example of how to perform these functions purposefully for the benefit of individuals, organisations, and society at large.

-Gianpiero’ recent research on the personal foundations of leaders’ development received the GMAC Award for the most significant contribution to graduate management education and the Outstanding Article Award from the Academy of Management Learning & Education Journal.
-His work has been featured in a range of media including the BBC, Financial Times, The Economist, Businessweek and Forbes.
-He writes regularly on the Harvard Business Review blog and is a member of the Wall Street Journal panel of leadership experts.
-He chaired the World Economic Forum’s Global Agenda Council on new models of leadership and was shortlisted for the “Future Thinker” award by Thinkers50, the ranking of the most influential management thinkers in the world.
+Gianpiero’s research has appeared, or is forthcoming, in leading academic journals including Administrative Science Quarterly, Academy of Learning & Education, and Organization Studies.
+His work on the personal foundations of leader's development received the GMAC Award for the most significant contribution to graduate management education and the Best Article Award of the Academy of Management Learning & Education.
+Gianpiero writes regularly for the Harvard Business Review, and for four of the past five years, his essays have been included among the "ideas that shaped management".
+His work has been featured in various media including the BBC, Financial Times, The Economist, and Businessweek.
+He has chaired the World Economic Forum’s Global Agenda Council on new models of leadership and was shortlisted for the Leadership Award by Thinkers50, the ranking of the most influential management thinkers in the world.

-Building on insights from his research, Gianpiero has contributed to refining a unique approach to experiential leadership development that aims to deepen and accelerate the development of individual leaders as well as to broaden and strengthen leadership communities within and across organisations.
-Alongside the Management Acceleration Programme, he directs customized leadership development programmes for multinationals in a variety of industries.
-He teaches in several other INSEAD executive programmes, including The Leadership Transition and Consulting and Coaching for Change.
-He also consults and speaks widely on how to develop and exercise leadership in fast-changing, uncertain and diverse workplaces.
+Building on his research, Gianpiero has contributed to refining a unique approach to experiential leadership development that aims to deepen and accelerate the development of individual leaders as well as to broaden and strengthen leadership communities within and across organisations.
+Besides the Management Acceleration Programme, he directs customised leadership development programmes for multinationals in a variety of industries.
+He also speaks widely on how to develop and exercise leadership in fast-changing, uncertain, and diverse workplaces.

-Gianpiero holds a Medical Doctorate and a specialization in Psychiatry from the University of Catania Medical School, Italy, and a diploma in Advanced Organizational Consultation from the Tavistock Institute of Human Relations in London.
-He has practiced as a psychotherapist and often serves on the staff of group relations conferences in Europe and the United States.
-He is past President of the International Transactional Analysis Association and a member of the A.K.
-Rice Institute for the Study of Social Systems.
+Gianpiero holds a Medical Doctorate and a specialisation in Psychiatry from the University of Catania Medical School, Italy, and a diploma in Advanced Organizational Consultation from the Tavistock Institute of Human Relations in London.
+He has practiced as a psychotherapist and served on the staff of group relations conferences in Europe and the United States.

-- WORKING PAPERS - The Unwanted Self: Projective Identification in Leaders' Identity Work
+- JOURNAL ARTICLES - The Unwanted Self: Projective Identification in Leaders' Identity Work - Organization Studies

 - BOOK CHAPTERS - Identity Workspaces for Leadership Development - Sage